jhaym3s/cedar/README.md

 I did not any secrets there are in the block state
 I made sure to clear the bloc state when I was done with the secrets (_onReceived)

-I added the logout feature that prevernts the user after 30 seeconds especially since it is TOPT (mock data source)
+I added the logout feature that prevernts the user after 30 seeconds especially since it is TOPT

+# Packages used
 I used crypto for HMAC-SHA1
-Bloc
-qr_flutter
+Bloc/flutterbloc for state management qr_flutter

 https://github.com/user-attachments/assets/de62872a-f24d-48a9-9149-41b732b2627c